Last updated: September 18, 2021

-Hosts must keep statistics for the entire tournament using SQBS, fully and accurately entering all team, individual, and packet statistics that the program uses (remember to enable “round reports”).
-Within 24 hours of the conclusion of the tournament, hosts must publicly post all SQBS reports to the Quizbowl Resource Center Database.
+Hosts must keep statistics for the entire tournament, fully and accurately entering all team, individual, and packet statistics that the program uses (remember to enable “round reports”).
+Within 24 hours of the conclusion of the tournament, hosts must publicly post all statistics reports to the Quizbowl Resource Center Database.
 They must also post a link to the statistics report and a brief summary of the results and top scorer on their announcement thread on the Quizbowl Resource Center Forums.
 If a tournament uses multiple phases, hosts must post reports for the preliminary phase, the playoff phase, and both phases combined.
-Host should make every effort to make any corrections to their statistics and re-upload the SQBS report within 24 hours of receiving corrections.
-Hosts may use a different program during the tournament itself, as long as they upload results to the Quizbowl Resource Center Database afterwards.
+Host should make every effort to make any corrections to their statistics and re-upload the statistics report within 24 hours of receiving corrections.
+Hosts may use any statistics program during the tournament itself, as long as they upload results to the Quizbowl Resource Center Database afterwards.
 SQBS can be used to keep game statistics, and is available for free here.
 A guide on ACF’s best practices for submitting SQBS reports is here.
 Failing to keep statistics, post or correct statistics in a timely manner, or follow ACF’s best practices may result in a penalty (see Penalties).

 Some tournaments will require hosts to keep detailed statistics.
 Hosts will be responsible for ensuring that each staffer has been trained on using online scoresheets and best practices before the tournament.
 The Mirror Coordinator will work with the host site to provide adequate training resources well in advance of the tournament.
 On the day of the tournament, the host will be responsible for each staffer having a working laptop that can connect to the internet.
-Keeping detailed statistics is a substitute for conventional scoresheets and packets, but not for compiling SQBS reports and submitting them to the Quizbowl Resource Center Database.
+Keeping detailed statistics is a substitute for conventional scoresheets and packets, but not for compiling statistical reports and submitting them to the Quizbowl Resource Center Database.